andyml123/andyml123.github.io/get-well-wishes-after-heart-surgery.md

 The recovery is long and requires a lot of mental strength.
 And having the support of family and friends after going through it is important.

-So if you know someone who has gone through heart surgery then you probably want to wish them well.
+So if you know someone who has gone through heart surgery then you probably want to <a href="/get-well-wishes/">wish them well</a>.
 Maybe with a get well card, some flowers and even a gift.

 But what do you say to someone after heart surgery?
 How do you wish them s speedy recovery?